How to back up a WordPress site

 While a savvy small business owner learns many skills, how to back up a WordPress site usually isn’t one of them.
 However, without this skill, you’ll get much more than a headache if something goes wrong with your site — it could ruin your bottom line.
 Without that backup in place, you risk losing all of the hard work you’ve done to build your company’s online presence and increase visibility of your brand.

 In this post, we’ll talk about why WordPress backups are important and look at the site elements you should prioritize each time you back data up.
-We’ll also explain how to create a WordPress database backup, discuss the tools at your disposal and walk you through how to back up a WordPress site using the UpdraftPlus plugin.
+We’ll also explain how to create a WordPress database backup, discuss the tools at your disposal and walk you through best practices to back up a WordPress site.

 Why backing up your WordPress site is important

 Backing up important information is now a familiar concept for many.
 It’s an automated transfer of your files to a location of your choosing, with easy access in case something happens to the original files.
 This could be something as simple as a theme update not working properly or as complex as a cybercriminal holding your data hostage.

 It’s vital to have recent backups in place, especially for small businesses.
 Here are just two of the many benefits: